TreacherousNexus/mastodome/README.md

 [GNU Social](https://www.gnu.org/software/social/), [Pleroma](https://pleroma.social/) & [Diaspora*](https://diasporafoundation.org/) are probably the most likely candidates as they're popular federated microblogging services with REST APIs I can use for Mastodome.

-### Will you support cross-posting to other decentralised networks and free software/open source services?
-Eventually, yes!
-So long as there's an existing Python library (or I have the motivation to write the REST calls myself) there's no reason why I couldn't add this at some point.

 ### Will you support that other feature I just thought of?
 Maybe.
 If there are they'll all be 0.x (with the "x" corresponding to the month I'm going to be working on it) and the following are intended to be the "major" pre-release versions.
 This is subject to change.